 Welcome to Day #26 of 100 Days of Travel!
-For the next 100 days, I’m safely hiking my way across the mountain peaks of Macedonia and Albania.
+For the next 100 days, I’m safely hiking my way across the mountain peaks of Macedonia.
 Today, I’m summitting Magaro Mountain (2255m) to discover panoramic views of Macedonia’s two largest lakes.

 Galicica NP, established in 1958, is Macedonia’s youngest national park.
 1600 floral species can be found over the 227 square kilometers of the park, with at least 13 species endemic to the park.
 There is also lots of established hiking trails with varying degrees of trail markings (I’m looking at you G-1).
 The maps below can be found posted at the entrance to most trailheads and give some info on expected distances.

 Trail Name: G-6 (see map above)

 This is the easiest one yet, but you can’t get here without a car.
 There’s a small parking lot with a sign pointing straight up on the mountain.
 You are going to be heading to the top of the ridgeline on the right in the photo below.

 Some of the info on this hike is unclear, so like other articles I’m mainly writing this for myself when I come back to hike this peak again in ten years.
 From the trailhead, you enter a short distance (about 20 minutes) through the forest, then a steep climb (15-25 minutes) to a high mountain bowl.

 This signpost is the start of the summit loop.
 I would recommend taking the right side (towards the north).
 It’s a bit steeper than the other side so while taxing climbing this side, I believe it’s much easier than scrambling down it.

 Of course, I didn’t know that at the time, so we took the other route up the other ridgeline.